devlinjunker/test.husky/README.md

     - update docs
     - check for spec files (unless code file has header with `ignore-spec` command)
     - check for READMEs in directories
+    - semantic versioning based on git logs/merges to master? this is helpful for ci/cd I think
+      - Q: tagging each time?
+      - Q: what about -SNAPSHOT versioning?

  - Github Branch protections: https://help.github.com/en/github/administering-a-repository/enabling-branch-restrictions
     - no commits to master
     - local git hook on pre-push to prevent push to master
+      - create branch for PR at commit and revert master
+      - ask type (fix/feat/refactor)

  - Remote Server with git repo can handle deployment
     - add git remote for environment